From Teacher to Insurance Agent: What's Next for You?

 I would encourage a prospective agent to make sure they have a strong support system who will encourage and support them through evening preparations, late appointments and weekend work.
 Also, it’s helpful to have some background in business or connect with someone that has a good handle on marketing and business essentials, as these are two very important factors in running a successful business.
 And last, but not least, surround yourself with positive mentors and colleagues that will push you to be better and not bring you down when times get tough.
 This can be a very rewarding opportunity for those who work hard.

 Why Agents Choose Farm Bureau

 For 80 years, Farm Bureau Financial Services has been an insurance industry leader because we focus on people - our agents and our clients.
 Our insurance agents care about making sure clients have a bright future, and we provide the same support for them.

 We’re committed to helping you, which is why we offer ongoing support, training and educational opportunities for our agents to expand their knowledge, help protect livelihoods and futures, and build thriving businesses.

 Make the Switch From Teacher to Insurance Agent

 Does April’s story sound familiar?
 Teachers have a unique set of skills that give them a solid foundation on which to kick-start their insurance businesses.
 When you decide to become an insurance agent, you don’t have to go it alone.
-Our Agent Development Program gives prospective agents a chance to learn how to become an insurance agent before leaving their day jobs.
+Our Developing Agent Program gives prospective agents a chance to learn how to become an insurance agent before leaving their day jobs.
 Click Get Started to learn more today!